Penns Woods Bancorp (PWOD) vs. Its Peers Critical Review

-Penns Woods Bancorp (NASDAQ: PWOD) is one of 320 public companies in the “State commercial banks” industry, but how does it contrast to its competitors?
-We will compare Penns Woods Bancorp to related companies based on the strength of its institutional ownership, analyst recommendations, dividends, valuation, risk, profitability and earnings.
+Penns Woods Bancorp (NASDAQ: PWOD) is one of 320 publicly-traded companies in the “State commercial banks” industry, but how does it weigh in compared to its peers?
+We will compare Penns Woods Bancorp to related companies based on the strength of its profitability, analyst recommendations, dividends, risk, earnings, institutional ownership and valuation.

 Analyst Ratings

-This is a breakdown of current ratings and price targets for Penns Woods Bancorp and its competitors, as provided by MarketBeat.
+This is a breakdown of current ratings and price targets for Penns Woods Bancorp and its peers, as provided by MarketBeat.com.

 |Sell Ratings